 “You’re like, omnipotent,” he says.
 “You just get to watch these people perform for you.
 It’s weird and really quite unprecedented, there’s nothing quite like it.”

 “It is very prevalent in this community,” Lowe went on to say about the number of offensive comments he’s seen on the subreddit about players.
-“There are just some people who will, out of passion for the show, just really start railing on a particular houseguest... and it will have crossed the line, because these are real people and that’s something that’s sometimes forgotten in the community.”
+“There’s just some people who will, out of passion for the show, just really start railing on a particular houseguest...and it will have crossed the line, because these are real people and that’s something that’s sometimes forgotten in the community.”

 Like in any community, it can be easy to take fandom to extremes, and in these cases, intense viewer devotion is harmful to players.
 As a whole however, Armstrong says the Big Brother community is a positive one.